jorgel-mendes/Case_Bees/README.md

 ## Architecture

 - **Bronze Layer**: Raw data fetched from API, stored as JSON.
-- **Silver Layer**: Cleaned data, deduplicated, nulls handled, stored as Parquet partitioned by state.
+- **Silver Layer**: Cleaned data, deduplicated, nulls handled, stored as Parquet partitioned by country.
-- **Gold Layer**: Aggregated counts of breweries by type and state, stored as Parquet.
+- **Gold Layer**: Aggregated counts of breweries by type and country, stored as Parquet.
+I also created an excel file as an example of deliverable for a final user.

 ## Technologies